Every year, millions of people tune in to watch one of the world’s biggest sporting events—the Super Bowl.

 director, Global Digital Marketing & Innovation at Campbell's

 Love ads?
-A few months ago we chatted with friends at brands like Buffer, Zapier to find out about their favorite ad campaigns.
+A few months ago we chatted with friends at brands like Buffer, Zapier and Outbrain to find out about their favorite ad campaigns.